Why Digitally Savvy Enterprises See Teraco as a Strategic Network Node

 One of the top 2019 trends in data centres identified by the Uptime Institute is that connectivity is becoming a focal point with operators working hard to build out interconnection fabrics like Africa Cloud Exchange and NAPAfrica.
 These SDN based fabrics are secure online platforms that allow virtual private interconnection to others on the same platform to be rapidly provisioned so that organisations can easily connect to public clouds, service providers, partners, and suppliers in different data centres and regions.
 Teraco’s Africa Cloud Exchange has already achieved this type of service.
 A rock-solid colocation environment in the heart of the Southern African Internet, offering cost savings and strategic advantages which enable enterprise digital migration.
 What’s not to like?

-Africa Cloud Exchange and NAPAfrica offer an invaluable interconnection fabric to the South African enterprise.
+Africa Cloud Exchange and NAPAfrica offer an invaluable interconnection fabric to the South African business.